solita/solita.github.com/_posts/2020-05-25-kinesis-streams-part-1.md

 To alleviate network latencies for producer applications running inside a VPC, you should always use an **[interface VPC endpoint](https://docs.aws.amazon.com/streams/latest/dev/vpc.html)** for _Kinesis Streams_.
 In that way, your requests will never have to leave the VPC, which can potentially significantly reduce the network latencies and other network-related issues.

-When it comes to traffic spikey, you could try to implement some form of backpressure in your producer application.
+When it comes to spiky traffic, you could try to implement some form of backpressure in your producer application.
 But no matter what your network or backpressure setup looks like, the absolutely crucial, highly effective, and luckily also quite straightforward thing to do is to have proper **error handling and retries** for partial failures.

 Let's see what it may look like in practice and rewrite the `putRecords` call: